Photobank - Fotolia

 Important: Best-in-class DR plans should begin with a few pages that summarise key action steps (such as where to assemble employees if forced to evacuate the building) and lists of key contacts and their contact information for ease of authorising and launching the plan.

-1. Introduction.
-Following the initial emergency pages, DR plans have an introduction that includes the purpose and scope of the plan.
-This section should specify who has approved the plan, who is authorised to activate it and a list of linkages to other relevant plans and documents.
+Introduction: Following the initial emergency pages, DR plans have an introduction that includes the purpose and scope of the plan.
+This section should specify who has approved the plan, who is authorised to activate it, and a list of linkages to other relevant plans and documents.

-2. Roles and responsibilities.
-The next section should define roles and responsibilities of DR recovery team members, their contact details, spending limits (for example, if equipment has to be purchased) and the limits of their authority in a disaster situation.
+Roles and responsibilities: The next section should define roles and responsibilities of DR recovery team members, their contact details, spending limits – for example, if equipment has to be purchased – and the limits of their authority in a disaster situation.

-3. Incident response.
-During the incident response process, we typically become aware of an out-of-normal situation (such as being alerted by various system-level alarms), quickly assess the situation (and any damage) to make an early determination of its severity, attempt to contain the incident and bring it under control, and notify management and other key stakeholders.
+Quickly assess the situation – and any damage – to make an early determination of its severity, attempt to contain the incident and bring it under control, and notify management and other key stakeholders.

-5. Document history.
-A section on plan document dates and revisions is essential, and should include dates of revisions, what was revised and who approved the revisions.
+Document history: A section on plan document dates and revisions is essential, and should include dates of revisions, what was revised and who approved the revisions.
 This can be located at the front of the plan document.

-7. Appendixes.
-Located at the end of the plan, these can include systems inventories, application inventories, network asset inventories, contracts and service-level agreements, supplier contact data, and any additional documentation that will facilitate recovery.
+Appendixes: Located at the end of the plan, these can include systems inventories, application inventories, network asset inventories, contracts and service-level agreements (SLAs), supplier contact data, and any additional documentation that will facilitate recovery.

 Once your DR plans have been completed, they are ready to be exercised.
 This process will determine whether they will recover and restore IT assets as planned.